Tesla's Battery Management System Developments

 Redundant function performance in the communications and data transmissions of energy storage systems using a looped communications medium.
 The looped medium connects nodes in the energy storage system.
 Each node has redundant devices for communication and data transmission using the looped medium.
 The devices can operate simultaneously on the same medium segment without interference.
 The looped medium allows redundant communication even if segments are disrupted.
 Passive frequency division multiplexing allows simultaneous operation without interference.
 The looped medium termination allows indeterminate reception detection.
 The redundant devices mitigate failure impacts on each other.

 9.5.
-Scalable and Modular Energy Storage System for Parallelizing Dissimilar Battery Blocks
+Modular Energy Storage System with Galvanic Isolation and Independent Power Electronics for Parallelization of Dissimilar Battery Blocks

 Tesla Motors, Inc., 2017